Indonesia searches for missing after landfill collapse kills four

 Sign up now: Get insights on Asia's fast-moving developments

+collapsed at Indonesia’s biggest landfill siteover the weekend, killing at least four people, an official said on March 9.

-The collapse took place at the Bantargebang landfill on Sunday, located in the region of Bekasi on the outskirts of the capital Jakarta, said Desiana Kartika Bahari, head of the local rescue agency.
+The collapse took place at the Bantargebang landfill on March 8, located in the region of Bekasi on the outskirts of the capital Jakarta, said Ms Desiana Kartika Bahari, head of the local rescue agency.

-It was likely triggered by the heavy rain that hit the area from Saturday evening, she told Reuters.
+It was likely triggered by the heavy rain that hit the area from the evening of March 7, she told Reuters.

-"It was raining all day even from (Saturday) evening and the mountain of garbage was unstable," Bahari said.
+“It was raining all day even from (March 7) evening and the mountain of garbage was unstable,” Ms Desiana said.

 Some trucks were unloading garbage when the collapse took place, and there was also a food stall near the site.